+'''

-(ignore-errors thunk)
+(ignore-errors thunk) PROCEDURE

+'''

 Invokes thunk and returns the result.
-If an error occurs during the application of thunk, no error is reported and void is returned.
+If an exception occurs during the application of thunk, no error is reported and void is returned.
+Break exceptions, however, are propagated.

+'''

 (last-pair list)

+'''

 Returns the last pair in list, raising an error if list is not a pair (but list does not have to be a proper list).